artyompal/google_landmark_2019/README.md

 This is a solution to the Kaggle competition from Google.
 It's a single model (SE-ResNext50), single fold.
 My code is very similar to my kernel: https://www.kaggle.com/artyomp/resnet50-baseline.
 I used 224x224 crops from 256x256 images.
 I trained only on classes with >= 10 samples (92740 classes).
 Surprisingly, it wasn't much slower than training on 18k or 35k classes (maybe 20% slower).

+How to start training:
+`./model.py --config models/v1.3.8.seresnext50_92740_classes.yml`

+Generating a submission:
+`./model.py --config models/v1.3.8.seresnext50_92740_classes.yml --weights saved_pytorch_model.pth --gen_predict`

-This is the config of my model: https://github.com/artyompal/google_landmark_2019/blob/master/models/v1.3.8.seresnext50_92740_classes.yml So, it adds a bottleneck layer with 1024 neurons, SGD with CyclicLR and rectangular crops from https://arxiv.org/pdf/1812.01187.pdf.
+This is the config of the best model: https://github.com/artyompal/google_landmark_2019/blob/master/models/v1.3.8.seresnext50_92740_classes.yml So, it adds a bottleneck layer with 1024 neurons, SGD with CyclicLR and rectangular crops from https://arxiv.org/pdf/1812.01187.pdf.

 It resulted in 0.128 on public LB after almost 5 days of training on a single 1080Ti.